 Contributors Download PDF of this page

-To use NetApp HCI, you’ll need to set up some user accounts.
+To access storage resources on your system, you’ll need to set up user accounts.

 User account management